Foundations in Dance Techniques

 Exploring the infinite possibilities of dance, this module will cover the fusion and collaboration of several key dance genres and disciplines including music, aerial and popular dance.

 You will begin to explore the possibilities of dance and digital technologies by learning the language of production (camera) and post production (editing) as choreographic devices.
 Other areas covered may include motion capture and green screen.

-You will work as an ensemble under the direction of a professional artist/company and work intensively on a performance project.
+You will work as an ensemble under the direction of professional artists/theatre companies and work intensively on a performance project.
 The outcomes will be performed in various spaces, including a double bill with the work of that company at The Lowry theatre studio, a small scale tour or at the New Adelphi Theatre.